admin1

 What is the main difference between stick-on and clip-on wheel weights?

-Can I reuse wheel balance weights after removing them?
+Can wheel balance weights be reused?

 Do wheel balance weights affect fuel efficiency?